 - Simple magdalenas (muffins flavored with citrus and olive oil)

-- Toasted bread with olive oil, crushed tomato, and (sometimes) cured ham
+- Toasted bread with tomato, olive oil, and (sometimes) cured ham

 - A slice of tortilla de patatas—a common choice in Madrid and northern Spain, and the only time you'll see eggs as a breakfast option!